 Mark directs all operations of and assists with the strategy for Coloradans for Responsible Energy Development (CRED)—a multifaceted public education campaign around oil and natural gas development.
 He also managed the daily operations of Protecting Colorado’s Environment, Economy, and Energy Independence (Protect Colorado)—the issue committee which successfully defeated Colorado’s Proposition 112 in 2018 that was a direct attack at the oil and natural gas industry.
 Further, he currently oversees the implementation of several strategic communications programs, government relations strategies, and new creative tools for various companies and trade associations across the United States.

-Mark has a keen ability to work with large organizations, from large publicly traded companies, private businesses, CEO trade associations, advocacy groups, and individuals to guide his clients to victory.
-He has successfully worked to oversee ongoing government relations needs for clients, develop and implement complex communications and outreach strategies, and elect officials to local, state, and federal office.
+Mark has a keen ability to work on projects with large organizations and diverse stakeholders.
+From large publicly traded companies and private businesses to CEO trade associations and advocacy groups, Mark has the experience necessary to guide his clients to victory.
+He has successfully worked to develop and implement complex communications and outreach strategies, oversee ongoing government relations needs for clients across the country, and elect officials to local, state, and federal office.

 Prior to returning to Pac/West Communications in 2013, Mark worked for the National Association of Conservation Districts in Washington, DC where he represented the western United States and was the association’s lead lobbyist for the Department of the Interior and the House and Senate Resources Committees.